cardat/cardat.github.com/data.md

 date: "2023-04-12"
 output: html_document

-CloudStor WebDav is a service provided by AARNet that allows you to access and manage your files stored in the CloudStor platform using the WebDav protocol.
-Rclone is a command-line tool that allows you to interact with CloudStor WebDav and perform various operations such as syncing, copying, and moving files.
+Cloud.car-dat.org WebDav is a service provided by NextCloud that allows you to access and manage your files stored in the NextCloud platform using the WebDav protocol.
+Rclone is a command-line tool that allows you to interact with Clould.car-dat.org WebDav and perform various operations such as syncing, copying, and moving files.

-In this guide, we will show you how to set up CloudStor WebDav using Rclone on Windows, Mac, and Linux.
+In this guide, we will show you how to set up NextCloud WebDav using Rclone on Windows, Mac, and Linux.

 ## Windows